3n0ugh/Python-Notes/16-Builtin Functions.md

    ```

 - sum():
-   - That function can addition numbers.
+   - That function can add numbers.
-   - It can  take two parameter.
+   - It can take two-parameter.
-   - Second parameter is what we want to add in numbers list.
+   - Second parameter is what we want to add to the numbers list.

 - type():
    - That function show object's type.